conersteen19/saturn/4102_notes.md

 Given P precincts with m voters each (m\*n total votes), find two districts D that include a subset of P s.t. size(D_1) = size(D_2) and one party p_0 has the majority of votes in each D.  In our example, we assume n precincts, 2 parties, and 2 districts.

 Consider an inductive step.
 D_1 has k precincts and x votes for p_0 and D_2 has n-k-1 precincts and y votes for p_0.
 We can put this next precinct in either of these pools- how do we decide?
 Think recursively.
 Consider a function where we pass j number of precincts, k assigned to D_i, x votes for p_0 in D_1, and y votes for p_0 in D_2.
 We are working backwards and must consider two cases- S(j-1,k-1,x-votes(p, p_0), y) and S(j-1, k, x, y-votes(p,p_0).
-We know if gerrymandering is possible if this returns a bitwise OR (Use S(0,0,0,0)=true to start)  Loop through recursively and look for an entry of S(n, n/2, > mn/4, >mn/4) to prove it is possible.
+We know if gerrymandering is possible if this returns a bitwise OR (Use S(0,0,0,0)=true to start)  Loop through recursively and look for an entry of S(n, n/2, > mn/4, > mn/4) to prove it is possible.
 Complexity is Θ(n^4\*m^2) but note m is an integer- what does this mean for complexity?
 This is pseudo-polynomial time which actually means its exponential!

+## Network Flow and Reductions

+### Flow Networks
+Consider a flow network with the following properties:
+- A source node s
+- A terminal node t
+- Capacities on each edge

+What is the max flow you can get from s to t?
+We consider the following rules:
+- s has no incoming flow, t has no outgoing flow
+- Internal nodes have net zero flow (same amt in as out)
+- No edge is over capacity
+- Edges don't need to take their max value, just whatever is optimal

+How would one find the max flow?
+Ford-Fulkerson!
+We want to find a path from s to t s.t. the min residual capacity > 0.
+We can find paths but not all will be optimal (depending on order, of course).
+In this case we must use backflow to find the path.
+These edges start at n/n backflow and 0/n normal flow.
+As flow is put into the normal flow, the backflow unfills.
+You can model paths through these backflow edges from s to t as a valid path which in the real world simulates \'redirecting flow\'.
+Runtime is O(E\*f) which is number of edges and max flow of final graph (due to worse case dfs).

+### Min Cut
+Problem:  Given a flow network, we want to cut edges s.t. a cut C of splits all nodes into subsets A and B with s in A and t in B.  One cut can cut multiple edges at once.
+The net flow of a cut is the sum of the flows from A to B minus flows from B to A.  Let f be any flow and C be any cut means the net from across A, B equals the value of the flow f.
+This defintion is equivalent to flow through the network.
+This can be proven inductively (in recorded lecture 4/21).

+This can be used to find max flow!
+Look at all the cuts and find the smallest capacity and this must be your max flow value!
+These algorithms solve the same problem.